GriffinHeart/griffinheart.github.io/_posts/articles/2014-09-10-starting-with-swift.md

 ###So here is what I learned

-My objective for that coding club was to have an application that showed 2 input boxes and a button after you press the button you get some results.
+My objective for the coding club was to have an application that showed 2 input boxes and a button after you press the button you get some results.
 Here's how it looked:

 <figure>
 	<img src="/images/first-results.jpg" alt="First results from the coding club">
 	<figcaption>Result after the coding club</figcaption>
 </figure>

-Not very impressive, but I went from 0 to something.
-I learned a few things about `Storyboards` and Swift `optionals`.
+Not very impressive, but I went from 0 to something and learned a few things about `Storyboards` and Swift `optionals`.

 ####Storyboard

-Its very easy to click the `.storyboard` file and start putting boxes, labels and all kinds of stuff in your layout, but then what?
-I need to connect the layout with code.
+Its very easy to click the `.storyboard` file and start putting boxes, labels and all kinds of stuff in your layout, but then you need to connect the layout with code.

 Xcode looks like a proper IDE, something tells me I don't need to go and do it manually.
-A few google searches and I couldn't find any good results.
-Oh, I'm in a coding club, theres people around me, I should talk to them.
+A few google searches didn't give me what i was looking for, but then i realized I'm in a coding club, theres people around me, I should talk to them.

 Note to self: socialize more, people rarely bite.

 See that button there, the one that looks like a tuxedo and bow tie button?
 Press that and you get a side by side code view and layout view.
 From then on you can drag from the `outlets` and `actions` to code and Xcode will insert the relevant stuff.
 Here's a gif: